Bringing value to Chicago's suburbs.

 Design challenges.

-Using precast for the parking levels also helped the developer with another challenge – city-mandated height restrictions.
-The total structure could not exceed 135 feet without asking for a variance, so every inch mattered.
+Using precast for the parking levels also helped the developer with another challenge: city-mandated height restrictions.
+The total structure could not exceed 135 ft without asking for a variance, so every inch mattered.
 Because precast beams could be fitted for mechanical piping to run along the bottom of the structural double tees, precious inches were saved because the mechanicals did not need to be dropped.
-It also made it easier for the developer to hide all mechanicals in a drop ceiling – adding to the clean aesthetic of the interior structure.
+It also made it easier for the developer to hide all mechanicals in a drop ceiling—adding to the clean aesthetic of the interior structure.

 3D modeling assists in project flow.

-The precast team created a 3D BIM model that allowed for easier coordination between trades, and when designs were approved, started right away on production
+The precast team created a 3D BIM model that allowed for easier coordination between trades.
+When the designs were approved, production started immediately.